JunweiLiang/Object_Detection_Tracking/README.md

 - Use TensorRT (INT8) optimized graph ?

 Experiments are recorded [here](SPEED.md).

+## Other things I have tried
+These are my experiences with working on this [surveillance dataset](https://actev.nist.gov/):
+1. FPN provides significant improvement over non-FPN backbone;
+2. Dilated CNN in backbone also helps but Squeeze-Excitation block is unclear (see model obj_v6);
+3. Deformable CNN in backbone seems to achieve same improvement as dilated CNN but [my implementation](nn.py#L1375) is way too slow.
+4. Cascade RCNN doesn't help (IOU=0.5).
+I'm using IOU=0.5 in my evaluation since the original annotations are not "tight" bounding boxes.
+5. Decoupled RCNN (using a separate Resnet-101 for box classification) slightly improves AP (Person: 0.836 -> 0.837) but takes 7x more time.
+6. SoftNMS shows mixed results and add 5% more computation time to system (since I used the CPU version).
+So I don't use it.
+7. Tried [Mix-up](https://arxiv.org/abs/1710.09412) by randomly mixing ground truth bounding boxes from different frames.
+Doesn't improve performance.
+8. Focal loss doesn't help.
+9. [Relation Network](https://arxiv.org/abs/1711.11575) does not improve and the model is huge ([my implementation](nn.py#L100)).
+10. ResNeXt does not see significant improvement on this dataset.

 ## Acknowledgements
 I made this code by studying the nice example in [Tensorpack](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN).